 • Tuition Fees

-• Tuition Fees: from HK$59,750/year (Bachelor’s) | from HK$52,470/year (MPhil/PhD)
+• Tuition Fees: HK$63,000/year (Bachelor’s) | from HK$107,000/year (full-time Master’s)

-Founded in 1984, the Hong Kong Academy for Performing Arts is Hong Kong’s publicly funded conservatory for dance, drama, film and television, music, theatre, and entertainment arts, and Chinese opera.
+Founded in 1984, the Hong Kong Academy for Performing Arts is Hong Kong’s publicly funded conservatory for dance, drama, film and television, music, theater and entertainment arts, and Chinese opera.
 It combines rigorous studio-based training with professional productions, drawing faculty and guest artists from leading global stages.
 The campus sits in the cultural hub of Wan Chai, a short walk from the Arts Centre and major performance venues, which gives students consistent exposure to industry partnerships, auditions, and internships.
 HKAPA’s small class sizes, audition-led admissions, and performance-intensive timetable make it ideal for students who want an immersive pathway into the performing arts.

 2. Lingnan University of Hong Kong